Codecademy/docs/content/cpp/concepts/math-functions/terms/isfinite/isfinite.md

 ---
 Title: 'isfinite()'
-Description: 'Returns whether the argument is a finite value'
+Description: 'Returns whether the argument is a finite value.'
 Subjects:
   - 'Computer Science'
 Tags: